thomascpowell/BoxStore/README.md

 Todo:

-1. Implement 3 unfinshed functions (sellItem Related)

-2. Deal with this part:
+1. Deal with this part:
     "Displays available options in a table format for the selected category, including details such as the item name, price, brand (if applicable), description, and return policy."
-    - Need new fields
+    - Need new fields in Item (String brand, String description)

-3. "Displays return policy for item categories sold."
-    - Implies that each category has a fixed return policy
+    - Update constructors

+2. Implement 3 unfinished functions (sellItem Related)
+   - Depends on #1

-4. Document functions
+3. Document functions

-5. UML documents
+4. UML documents

-6. Submit
+5. Submit